Best Krups Espresso Machine: Top Picks and Reviews

 Fifty percent of the result of a good espresso is in the hands of the barista.

-To use this model successfully, you’ll need to grind, dose, tamp, and the time your shots – just like a pro barista in a coffee shop.
+To use this model successfully, you’ll need to grind, dose, tamp, and time your shots – just like a pro barista in a coffee shop.

 The 15-bar pump provides plenty of pressure to create true espresso, complete with the beautiful crema topping.
-Because it doesn’t have a built-in grinder, we suggest pairing with a good burr grinder for the most flavorful brew.
-However, you’ll still enjoy tasty results using pre-ground coffee thanks to the pressurized filter basket, perfect for an espresso beginner.
+Because it doesn’t have a built-in grinder, we suggest pairing it with a good burr grinder for the most flavorful brew.
+However, you’ll still enjoy tasty results using pre-ground coffee thanks to the pressurised filter basket, perfect for an espresso beginner.

-The Krups XP3208 is also equipped with a steam wand.
+The Krups Opio is also equipped with a steam wand.
 Once you’ve mastered the technique, you’ll have the versatility to create creamy latte foam or airy cappuccino froth.
 The top of the machine acts as a passive cup warmer, and accessories include a scoop, tamper, and separate filter baskets for single and double shots.

 How to Choose the Best Krups Espresso Machine

 Choosing the suitable Krups espresso machine for you is easy because each has a unique selling point.
 You can narrow your choice to the perfect model by answering just a few simple questions.
 Let’s get started.

 Krups espresso makers can be broadly categorized as semi-automatic or super-automatic.
 The user experience is very different in either case, so this is an easy first step to narrow down your options.